dannguyen/watson-word-watcher/README.md

 # Using IBM Watson's Speech-to-Text API to Transcribe Really Long, Talky Videos such as Presidential Debates

+A demonstration of how to use Python and IBM Watson's Speech-to-Text API to do some decently accurate transcription of real-world video and audio, at amazingly fast speeds.

 Note: I don't actually know how to structure Python projects or do basic object-oriented programming.
 This code is not finalized and is not guaranteed at all to work for you.